 Hotels in Hong Kong 🛌

-- Grand Hyatt Hong Kong – The Grand Hyatt Hong Kong is perfectly situated between the Hong Kong Convention and Exhibition Center for trade shows during the day and the Wan Chai area for dinner and drinks at night.
-Not only is the hotel conveniently located, but also offers luxurious amenities and first-class facilities.
+- Grand Hyatt Hong Kong – The Grand Hyatt Hong Kong is perfectly situated between the Hong Kong Convention and Exhibition Center for trade shows during the day and the Wan Chai area for dinner and drinks in the evening.
+Not only is the hotel conveniently located, it also offers luxurious amenities and first-class facilities.
 Check out their Kaetsu Japanese restaurant or Grand Hyatt Steakhouse for dinner after the fair.

-- Novotel Citygate Hong Kong – For business travelers who wish to be located close to the airport as opposed to the fair, the Novotel Citygate Hong Kong is the most modern of the options that surround Hong Kong International Airport.
+- Novotel Citygate Hong Kong – For business travelers who wish to be located close to the airport as opposed to the fair, the Novotel Citygate Hong Kong is the most modern option surrounding the Hong Kong International Airport.
 They offer two restaurants as well as a swimming pool and gym.

-- The Peninsula – No list of hotels in Hong Kong could be complete without at least some mention of The Peninsula.
+The Peninsula – No list of hotels in Hong Kong would be complete without mention of The Peninsula!
 Since opening in 1928, the hotel has been steeped in the history of Hong Kong and has become one of its most iconic landmarks.
-The Peninsula oozes luxury and class, from its colonial exterior to its Michelin-star restaurants and its fleet of Rolls Royce cars.
+The Peninsula oozes luxury and class, from its colonial exterior, its Michelin-star restaurants, and its fleet of Rolls Royce cars.

 🥘 Restaurants in Hong Kong